elygeo/coseis/readme.txt

 Suggestions for improvements, and contributions to the SORD code and documentation are greatly appreciated.
-The latest development version can be obtained from my `Bazaar <http://bazaar-vcs.org/>`_ source code repository with::
+The latest development version can be obtained from the `Bazaar <http://bazaar-vcs.org/>`_ source code repository with::

     bzr checkout http://earth.usc.edu/~gely/sord

 Why Bazaar?
 Because Subversion is painful to use in my opinion.
-Better, modern alternatives are available.
-Another strong candidate that was considered is `Mercurial <http://www.selenic.com/mercurial/wiki/>`_.
+Better, modern alternatives are available.  `Mercurial
+<http://www.selenic.com/mercurial/wiki/>`_, another strong candidate, was also
+considered.
 The simplest way to install Bazaar is to use Python `Easy Install
 <http://pypi.python.org/pypi/setuptools>`_::

     easy_install bzr